-The thesis submission and examination process is looked after by the College of Science and Engineering Postgraduate Section, in the Weir Building.
+The thesis submission and examination process is looked after by the College of Science and Engineering Postgraduate Section, in Murchison House.
 The process applies to PhD, EngD, and MPhil students.
-MSc by Research students do not usually have an oral examination, and should refer to the College Office Wiki for information.
+MSc by Research students do not usually have an oral examination, and should refer to the College Office Sharepoint for information.

 Student sends 'Notice of Intention to Submit' form to College approximately two months before thesis submission.
 This is important because it starts the process of identifying and appointing the Examiners for your thesis (who are chosen by the School and your supervisors).

-Thesis submission to the Weir Building

-(NB: your thesis will not be accepted after the end of the period of study)

-The Examiners are officially appointed and the thesis sent to them.
+Thesis submission via DataSync, online submission.
+(NB: your thesis will not be accepted after the end of the period of study) The Examiners are officially appointed and the thesis sent to them.
 They must independently assess the thesis to decide whether or not to proceed with an oral examination, before arranging its date.
-NB: you must allow 3 months between submission of your thesis and the oral examination (PGR assessment regulation 27).
+NB: you must allow 3 months between submission of your thesis and the oral examination (PGR assessment regulation 21.1).
 The oral examination takes place, usually with one External and one Internal Examiner.
 Your supervisor can be present if you ask them to, but must not contribute.
-An independent non-participating Chair might also be present.

-After the oral examination your Examiners make a recommendation as to whether or not you should pass your degree, or the need for any corrections.
+An independent nonparticipating Chair might also be present.
+After the oral examination your Examiners make a recommendation as to whether or not vou should pass your degree. or the need for any corrections.
 They will inform you of their recommendation, and they will write a report that is sent to College.
 The College Postgraduate Board of Examiners (which meets once a month) is responsible for making the final decision.

-The extent and time that you are given for any corrections will be communicated to you by College (these must also be approved by the College Board of Examiners)

-Any corrections will need to be approved by your Examiner(s), who sends a Certificate of Corrections for approval by the College Board of Examiners.
+The extent and time that you are given for any corrections will be communicated to you by College (these must also be approved by the College Board of Examiners) Any corrections will need to be approved by your Examiner(s), who sends a Certificate of Corrections for approval by the College Board of Examiners.
 If successful, you will be asked to submit a final corrected copy of your thesis to College.
 Congratulations, you can now register to Graduate!
 Note that your degree will not be officially awarded (and you will not receive your degree certificate) until the next Graduation Ceremony (in July or November).

-The College Postgraduate Research Wiki has information on the format of the thesis and the examination process: https://www.wiki.ed.ac.uk/x/dIMTBw
+The College Postgraduate Research Sharepoint has information on the format of the thesis and the examination process https://uoe.sharepoint.com/sites/CSCE/ AcademicAffairs/SitePages/Thesis-or-Dissertation-Submission.aspx

-Timescales for the Submission and Examination Process
+Time scales for the Submission and Examination Process